News&Knowledge from SgQ

 Recommended number of teeth:

-Used when cutting large quantities or thick aluminum profiles.
+- Coolant / cutting oil is useful when cutting large quantities or thick profiles.

-Techniques for Cutting Aluminum Cleanly Without Profile Damage
+Practical Techniques for Smooth Aluminum Cutting Without Damaging the Profile

 This section contains real, daily-used techniques from the SGQ workshop that installers can apply immediately on site.